Rally Bike: Reception and legacy

 In Japan, Game Machine listed Rally Bike on their July 1, 1988 issue as being the second most-popular arcade game at the time.
 The game received mixed response from critics since its release in arcades.
 Commodore User criticized the controls but praised the graphics.
 Both Robin Hogg and Cameron Pound from The Games Machine commended the presentation, visuals and gameplay but noted the design in later levels to be one of the game's negative points.
 Andy Smith of ACE regarded the title as "challenging stuff that's bound to appeal to driving and racing fans".
 Anthony Baize of AllGame deemed it to be a difficult but enjoyable experience.

 Other ports of Rally Bike were met with mixed reception from reviewers.
 Public reception was also mixed: readers of Famimaga voted to give the Nintendo Entertainment System version a 15.75 out of 30 score in a poll.
-However, the X68000 version proved to be relatively popular.
+The X68000 version however proved to be relatively popular.